 Sure, growing and maintaining a beautiful garden during the spring, summer and autumn is a piece of cake – you have the warm temperatures and sunny skies on your side.
 Once the winter season rolls around, it can feel impossible or useless to keep up with all your hard gardening work – it doesn’t have to be that way.
 There are actually quite a few beautiful trees (and other plants – check out upcoming blogs) that thrive during the winter’s harsh weather and improve your winter landscape.
 Their bare branches can produce beautiful red flowers or white blooming clusters of showy blooms.

-Here is a list of our favorite winter blooming trees:
+Here is a list of our favorite winter blooming trees and flowering trees:

-Japanese Magnolia (Magnolia liliiflora), also known as Mulan magnolia, Purple magnolia, Red magnolia, Lily magnolia, Tulip magnolia, Jane magnolia and Woody-orchid, is a deciduous shrub (sheds its leaves annually) that’s of Japanese origins, even though it is not native to Japan.
+Japanese Magnolia (Magnolia liliiflora), also known as Mulan magnolia, Purple magnolia, Red magnolia, Lily magnolia, Tulip magnolia, Jane magnolia and Woody-orchid, is a deciduous shrub (sheds its leaves annually) or small tree that is of Japanese origins, even though it is not native to Japan.
 One of our favorite winter blooming trees for it’s saucerlike flowers and elegant look.
 The Japanese magnolia only grows to be around 13 feet tall and is a prominent bloomer during the very early spring months and sporadically through the summer.
 Its incredible, eye-catching, goblet-shaped, aromatic pink and purple blossoms are about 3 inches across and grow profusely before its large, 8 inch long and 4 inch wide, leaves bud.
 The Japanese magnolia prefer full sun and has been known to survive winter temperatures as low as -4°F.